bbauska/meta-react-basics/README.md

 # 13. What are hooks?

-By now you\'ve probably already learned about some important and useful core concepts in React.
-At this point, you\'re ready to learn how to add interactivity, maintain state within a React component and explore hooks.
-In this section, you\'ll be introduced to what hooks are, how they can be used and why they are useful.
-As you progress as a React developer, you\'ll likely soon use complex components with state fault logic.
-Keeping track of state across components can become quite a task and this is where React\'s hooks can help.
+By now you&apos;ve probably already learned about some important and useful core concepts in React.
+At this point, you&apos;re ready to learn how to add interactivity, maintain state within a React component and explore hooks.
+In this section, you&apos;ll be introduced to what hooks are, how they can be used and why they are useful.
+As you progress as a React developer, you&apos;ll likely soon use complex components with state fault logic.
+Keeping track of state across components can become quite a task and this is where React&apos;s hooks can help.
 One key benefit of hooks is that they solve the problem of unnecessary code reuse across components.
-Let\'s find out how they do that.
+Let&apos;s find out how they do that.
 Hooks are functions that were introduced in React version 16.8.
 They let you hook into React state and lifestyle features from components.
-Let\'s observe an example hook.
+Let&apos;s observe an example hook.
-Specifically, you\'ll examine an instance of the useState hook as it\'s the most commonly used one.
-This hook is used to manage the state within a component and keep track of it and it\'s built directly into React.
-To use it, the first thing you need to do is import the useState from React so that it\'s available for use.
+Specifically, you&apos;ll examine an instance of the useState hook as it&apos;s the most commonly used one.
+This hook is used to manage the state within a component and keep track of it and it&apos;s built directly into React.
+To use it, the first thing you need to do is import the useState from React so that it&apos;s available for use.
 The next step is to declare a state variable within a component.
 You can provide any name to the state variable and the set state function.
-For this example, let\'s call the state variable **showMenu** and the set state function **setShowMenu**.
+For this example, let&apos;s call the state variable **showMenu** and the set state function **setShowMenu**.

-If you\'ve learned JavaScript, this syntax may feel somewhat familiar to you.
+If you&apos;ve learned JavaScript, this syntax may feel somewhat familiar to you.
 You are probably wondering what exactly this code does.
-Well, it\'s actually doing something that you\'ve likely encountered before.
+Well, it&apos;s actually doing something that you&apos;ve likely encountered before.
 Notice that the convention is to name the state variable and the set of function using array destructuring.
 When you declare a state variable using the useState, it returns a pair which is an array with two items.
 Without array destructuring, the code would be long and cumbersome.
-Since it\'s more confusing and tedious to access the array items by index, array destructuring is preferred and it significantly simplifies the code.
+Since it&apos;s more confusing and tedious to access the array items by index, array destructuring is preferred and it significantly simplifies the code.
 You now have a new state variable called showMenu.
 The useState then sets the initial value of showMenu as false.